onyxring/orcsCharacter/README.md

 		inventory.commitAsync();
 	}

 For comparison, I put together a vanilla flavor of the above.
-It’s absurd.
-I want to throw rocks at it and steal its lunch money:
+It’s fine.
+But I want to throw rocks at it and steal its lunch money:

 	function combineAllBagsOfGoldVanilla() {
 		var totalGold = 0;